rythos42/ArmadaData/readme.md

 3. Build the project
 4. In the Vassal module select screen, add the extension from {src}\out\artifacts\CreateVMDX\ArmadaData.vmdx

+## TODO ##
+- I recommend posting in TTS discord "worked with Valadian to make a plugin to upload to TTS Armada score cloud", "for when you have to play in Vassal but still want to get ranked credit for the game"
+- put out to public on Thursday or Friday

 ## Future ##
 - Consider how to calculate fleet points for players
     - Build library of card/ship stats in this app?
 Means maintaining that forever.